 Ph.D(Operational Research), University of Delhi; M.A(Operational Research), University of Delhi; B.A(Hons.)
 Mathematics, University of Delhi

-Alok Kumar is working as an associate professor in the area of Quantitative Techniques and Operations Management at FORE School of Management, New Delhi.
-He has been awarded Ph.D. degree in operational research in the area of inventory management at University of Delhi.
-His area of research interest is developing mathematical models in the field of inventory management.
-He has several years of teaching and research experience and has taught several papers in the area of business management such as business statistics, operations research, business research methods and operations management.
-To his credit, there are more than 15 articles which have been published in international journals of high repute, several articles are published in conference proceedings and numerous articles are published as book chapters and working papers.
-He has also conducted MDP in the area of decision making through quantitative techniques, written Business Communication and FDP on Machine Learning & Data Analytics.
+Dr. Alok Kumar is working as an Associate Professor in the area of Quantitative Techniques and Operations Management at FORE School of Management, New Delhi.
+He is a graduate in Mathematics (Hons.) from University of Delhi and a post-graduate in Operational Research from Department of Operational Research, University of Delhi.
+He has been awarded Ph.D. degree in Operational Research in the area of Inventory Management at University of Delhi.
+His area of research interest is developing mathematical models in the field of inventory management and has published numerous research papers in refereed journals of national and international repute in the field of developing models for integration of innovation diffusion theory with inventory management.
+He has several years of teaching and research experience.
+He has taught several papers in the area of business management such as business statistics, operations research, business research methods and operations management.
+There are more than 21 research papers which have been published (accepted for publication) in international journals of high repute, several research papers are published in conference proceedings, numerous research papers are published as book chapters and 11 research papers are published as working papers.
+Dr. Kumar has also conducted MDP in the area of decision making through quantitative techniques and FDP on Machine Learning & Data Analytics.

 Inventory Management, Data Analysis